IBM/devopsauto-perftest-actions/README.md

-# IBM-RPT-GitHub-Action
+# devopsauto-perftest-actions
-This is a gitHub action workflow for RPT
+This is a gitHub action workflow for IBM DevOps Automation Performance Test